 Antarctica superyacht charter guests who want to venture this far south can only do so in the austral summer, between November and March.
 At the start of the season, the ice begins to break, allowing a clearer passage for yachts, and temperatures start to climb, although they are not likely to exceed 0°C.

 During these months, vast snow-covered stretches and soaring peaks interspersed with rocky terrain and flourishes of wildflowers can be expected and, in December, 24-hour sunlight is guaranteed.
 This natural phenomenon is perfect for wildlife viewings, which vary as the season progresses.

-The alternative is to catch a plane from southern Chilli to King George Island in the South Shetlands, the island-chain where most Antarctic superyacht vacations take place.
+The alternative is to catch a plane from southern Chili to King George Island in the South Shetlands, the island chain where most Antarctic superyacht vacations take place.
 Flying may be the better option for the time-poor, but it does mean missing out on a number of spectacular sights most will probably never get the chance to return to.

 These include remote destinations such as the Falkland Islands and South Georgia, an island in the Southern Ocean which leaves visitors gobsmacked by its icy beauty and bounteous wildlife.
 It's also significant for being home to the grave of Sir Ernest Shackleton, the ground-breaking polar explorer who died just off the coast in 1922.

 Throughout an Antarctica yacht charter, it’s not only the scenery that will leave you in awe but the reminders along the way of the great explorers who first traversed these unforgiving lands.
 And, as few have ventured here, it means those who do can become part of the continent’s fascinating story.